Social Identity Theory

 On the other hand, collective action, another concept derived from SIT, involves members of a disadvantaged group working together to challenge and change the status quo.
 This approach can be harnessed to address systemic issues of social discrimination and improve the overall societal landscape.

-In the words of social psychologist, John Turner, "Social identities provide a moral compass guiding and constraining behavior and a social microcosm of the larger society".
+In the words of social psychologist, John Turner, "Social identities provide a moral compass guiding and constraining behaviour and a social microcosm of the larger society".
 Hence, by understanding and applying SIT, we can not only comprehend the roots of social bias and discrimination but also work towards a more inclusive and equitable society.

 The field of social psychology is vast and diverse, with countless theories and concepts developed by prominent psychologists over the years.
-Social Identity Theory is not the only theoretical framework in social psychology that attempts to explain our social behaviors.
+Social Identity Theory is not the only theoretical framework in social psychology that attempts to explain our social behaviours.

 Other key figures in social psychology, like Leon Festinger, Robert Cialdini, Stanley Milgram, Solomon Asch, and Albert Bandura, have made significant contributions that provide additional insights into the interplay between individuals and their social environments.